Undergraduate Studies

 Ignimbrite Outcrop, Bandelier National Monument, New Mexico, photo by Kim Genareau

-The 2023 field course will take place May 30-June 30 in Alabama, Texas, and New Mexico.
+The 2024 field course will take place May 30-June 30 in New Mexico.
 If you are interested in applying by the deadline of March 15, please contact Dr. Kim Genareau, Field Course Director.
 If you are not a UA student, you can still take the course for six credit hours, and should contact Dr. Genareau as soon as possible.
-This year, the course fee is $1000, which includes some, but not all, food costs.
-This amount does not include transport to/from Alabama, college fees, or the six credits of tuition ($2610 for Alabama residents; $6990 for non-residents).
+The estimated course fee is $1000-$1500.
+This amount does not include the six credits of tuition ($3270 for Alabama residents; $8550 for non-residents).